RhinoRhys/radarr-collections/README.md

 - Ignore wanted list - only check movies with files, <br>
 - Save list of collection artwork URLs to text file, <br>
 - Set blacklist of TMDB IDs to ignore, <br>
-- Follow People and grab everything with/by them. <br>
+- Follow People and grab everything with/by them, <br>
+	- People only mode - disable scanning collections.<br>

 ## Requirements:
 - Radarr, <br>